-Exploration and evaluation costs incurred prior to obtaining licenses are expensed in the period in which they are incurred.
-Once the legal right to explore has been acquired, exploration and evaluation costs incurred are capitalized.
+Exploration and evaluation costs incurred prior to having the legal right to explore are expensed in the period in which they are incurred.
 Acquisition costs incurred in connection with the terms of option agreements are capitalized.
 All capitalized exploration and evaluation costs are recorded at acquisition cost and are monitored for indications of impairment.
 Where there are indications of a potential impairment, an assessment is performed for recoverability.
 Capitalized costs are charged to the consolidated statements of loss and comprehensive loss to the extent that they are not expected to be recovered.